-- Residential signs such as those identifying the name of the owner, occupant, or Tree Farm, with a maximum combined size of 4 square feet - One temporary on-premise sign per site, no larger than 4 square feet, advertising the sale of property - One temporary sign no larger than 4 square feet advertising companies involved in the design and construction of the site - Temporary sign for yard sale, not exceeding 4 square feet in size - Sign for a home business that conforms with the Zoning Ordinance. - Traffic and pedestrian control and safety signs - Signs warning of hazards - Signs indicating open, closed, sale or business hours - Flags - Signs regulating or defining access to private property which are under one square foot in size - Displays which do not have the name or logo of the business on the premise and which are temporary display advertising for products or services.
-Size to be no greater than 12 square feet, no more than one per 8 linear feet of building frontage. - A sign, which is no larger than two square feet, on the door of a commercial business identifying the business name and/or logo (these signs shall not count toward the total square footage allowed per site) - Signs for temporary events, as defined in section 4 - All other signs shall require a permit.
+- Residential signs such as those identifying the name of the owner, occupant, or Tree Farm, with a maximum combined size of 4 square feet - One temporary on-premise sign per site, no larger than 4 square feet, advertising the sale of property - One temporary sign no larger than 4 square feet advertising companies involved in the design and construction of the site - Temporary sign for yard sale, not exceeding 4 square feet in size - Sign for a home business that conforms with the Zoning Ordinance.

+- Traffic and pedestrian control and safety signs - Signs warning of hazards - Signs indicating open, closed, sale or business hours - Flags - Signs regulating or defining access to private property which are under one square foot in size - Displays which do not have the name or logo of the business on the premise and which are temporary display advertising for products or services.
+Size to be no greater than 12 square feet, no more than one per 8 linear feet of building frontage. - A sign, which is no larger than two square feet, on the door of a commercial business identifying the business name and/or logo (these signs shall not count toward the total square footage allowed per site) - Signs for temporary events, as defined in section 4 - Feather signs allowed in the Rural Business District with a limit of two per lot, 15' from the highway right-of-way and property boundary, kept in good repair and displayed for no longer than 60 days in any calendar year. - All other signs shall require a permit.